gbengaoluwadahunsi/Astonish-Designs/README.md

 # Astonish Design Website
-Welcome to the Astonish Design Website repository!
+Welcome to the Astonish Design Fashion Website repository!
 This project uses Vite and React, providing a modern and scalable template for building web applications.
 This README will guide you through the project's setup, structure, and functionalities.

 # Table of Contents
 ✅Project Overview